-The European Union (EU) is a group of 28 countries that operates as a cohesive economic and political block.
-Nineteen of the countries use the euro as their official currency.
+The European Union (EU) is a group of 27 countries that operates as a cohesive economic and political block.
+Twenty of the countries use the euro as their official currency.
 The EU grew out of a desire to form a single European political entity to end the centuries of warfare among European countries that culminated with World War II and decimated much of the continent.
 The European Single Market was established by 12 countries in 1993 to ensure the so-called four freedoms: the movement of goods, services, people, and money.
-The EU began as the European Coal and Steel Community, which was founded in 1950 and had just six members: Belgium, France, Germany, Italy, Luxembourg, and the Netherlands.
-It became the European Economic Community in 1957 under the Treaty of Rome and, subsequently, became the European Community (EC).
+The EU began as the European Coal and Steel Community, which was founded in 1951 and had just six members: Belgium, France, Germany, Italy, Luxembourg, and the Netherlands.
+It became the European Economic Community in 1957 under the Treaty of Rome and, subsequently, became the European Economic Community (EEC).
 The early focus of the EC was a common agricultural policy as well as the elimination of customs barriers.
 The EC initially expanded in 1973 when Denmark, Ireland, the United Kingdom, Greece, and Spain became members.
 A directly elected European Parliament took office in 1979.

 The European Economic and Monetary Union (EMU) combined the European Union member states into a cohesive economic system.
 It is the successor to the European Monetary System (EMS).